-The Performance Fee on each Share Class is calculated as 20% of any outperformance of the Net Asset Value per Share of the relevant Class (with income reinvested) against the S&P500 Index (with income reinvested) ("Hurdle").
+The Performance Fee on each Share Class is calculated as 20% of any outperformance of the Net Asset Value per Share of the relevant Class (with income reinvested) against the S&P500 Index (with income reinvested) ("Benchmark").

 The period over which the Performance Fee is calculated (the "Performance Period") is the same as the Fund's annual accounting period.
-The first Performance Period for each Class will start on the launch date of each Class and will end at the last Dealing Day of the accounting period during which the Class was launched.
+The first Performance Period for each Class will start on the launch date of each Class and will end at the last Dealing Day of the accounting period following which the Class was launched.

-In a Performance Period where the Net Asset Value per Share of the relevant Class has underperformed the Hurdle, no Performance Fee will be payable.
+In a Performance Period where the Net Asset Value per Share of the relevant Class has underperformed the Benchmark, no Performance Fee will be payable.
 This underperformance will be carried forward to the next Performance Period and will need to be recovered before a Performance Fee can be paid.
+To this purpose, the length of the performance reference period is the whole life of the Fund.

 A Performance Fee accrual is determined at each Valuation Point and is taken into account in the calculation of the Net Asset Value per Share of the relevant Class.
-The accrual is calculated by reference to the movements in the Net Asset Value per Share of the relevant Class and Hurdle since the start of the Performance Period.
+The accrual is calculated by reference to the movements in the Net Asset Value per Share of the relevant Class and Benchmark since the start of the Performance Period.
 The Net Asset Value per Share of the relevant Class used for the accrual calculation includes all other costs incurred by the Fund, but is adjusted to exclude any dilution adjustment and any existing Performance Fee accrual.
-An accrual will only accumulate where, over the Performance Period to date, the Net Asset Value per Share of the relevant Class has first recovered any carried forward underperformance and also outperformed the Hurdle.
+An accrual will only accumulate where, over the Performance Period to date, the Net Asset Value per Share of the relevant Class has first recovered any carried forward underperformance and also outperformed the Benchmark.